TeamNorCal/pi-gateway/README.md

 # pi-gateway
-A Techthulu JSon to GPIO, I2C and Serial gateway
+A Tecthulhu JSon to GPIO, I2C and Serial gateway

 This repository contains the implementation of a gateway server design to run on the Debian based Raspberry Pi 3.